TheKamboy/gt-computer-trouble/README.md

 ![img](https://raw.githubusercontent.com/TheKamboy/gt-computer-trouble/master/assets/img/gtctpicture.png)

-> Keegan and his brother were playing a game, when they were called to fix a issue with the server room.
+> Keegan and his brother, Kameron, were playing a game, when they were called to fix a issue with the server room.
 > They fought over who fixes it and accidentally breaks the terminal in the server room.
 > A portal emerges and sucks them both in.
 >